lorenzociampana2/AI-ML-custmer-segmentation-project-/README.md

 data.reset_index(drop=True, inplace=True)

 Outliers Analysis:
-analyzing some variables, we noticed that in some plots there are data points that exceed the average, for example, in ‘payment value’, which is in our mind one of the principal variable to study for a big firm, we can suppose that there are some customers who have paid an amount of money which is relatively higher than the others and this can affect our analysis in the future:
+analyzing some variables, we noticed that in some plots there are data points that exceed the average, for example, in ‘payment value’, which is in our mind one of the principal variable to study for a big firm, we can suppose that there are some customers who have paid an amount of money which is relatively higher than the others and this can affect our analysis in the future, as we can identify them as 'exceptions'.
+You can clearly see it with the following graph:

 plt.figure()
 data.reset_index().plot(kind='scatter', x='index', y='payment_value', c='gray')